 How long does it take to get an interview?
 Applications are reviewed on a rolling basis, and once your applicatioin is complete, it will be reviewed.
 If the admissions committee wishes to interview you, you will normally hear within two weeks after your application is complete.

 Do you have a cut-off for when the pre-medical coursework must be taken?
 No, we do not have a cut off date for coursework.
-However, we do not accept an MCAT score that is more than four years old.
+However, we do not accept an MCAT score that is more than three years old.

 Does Columbia University or Ben-Gurion University grant the medical degree?